streamdata-gallery-organizations/bmc-software/_listings/bmc-software/actions-get-openapi.md

       parameters:
       - in: query
         name: '[[POSIX_timestamp, numeric_value], ...]'
-        description: '                            Note that the timestamp should be in seconds, must be current, and the numeric value is a 32bit float gauge-type value'
+        description: Note that the timestamp should be in seconds, must be current, and the numeric value is a 32bit float gauge-type value
         type: string
       responses:
         200: